 The first is a Twitter Chat.
 Magazines such as Glamour or Cosmo regularly run a Twitter chat, newspapers, radio stations with hashtag #ask…..
 They then rely on fans to tweet them with comments or questions, which gives them great content for their radio show, magazine/news story but also means they gain a wide reach online.
 You can arrange your partners to tweet questions, promote the Twitter chat and talk about the event on their channels.
 Your chat would reach so much further by asking all your partners to get involved.

 The second idea is a Thunderclap.
-Thunderclap is a website that you sign up to if you have a particular message.
-It is usually a strong, clear message; for example it could be to drum up support for a cause, campaign or project to raise awareness.
-You sign up to Thunderclap on the website through your twitter account and tell the site what you want to tweet and when you want to send it.
-You can then share a Thunderclap link with your friends and followers online inviting them to sign up to tweet with their twitter account.
-On the time and day that you originally selected, your tweet will go out on your account and every single account that signed up to your Thunderclap, aiming to send a ripple effect across Twitter.
+Thunderclap was a website that you sign up to if you have a particular message.
+Unfortunately, the site has now shut down, but if you’re looking to connect with other accounts, you could create your own manual Thunderclap.
+To do so, choose a strong, clear message; for example it could be to drum up support for a cause, campaign or project to raise awareness.
+Then select a day and time and let your coalition know exactly when you plan to tweet.
+On the time and day that you selected, schedule your tweet (and make sure everyone else schedules their tweet) to go out at the same moment, aiming to send a ripple effect across Twitter.

 We liked e-consultancy.com’s metric crib sheet which included a list of metrics you might want to track on a campaign.